Musicals101.com

 b.
 May 30, 1868 (Hartford, CT) - d.
 Aug.
 30, 1934 (New York City)

 Dillingham is the only prominent Broadway producer who started out as a theater critic.
 While writing reviews for The NY Evening Post in the 1890s, he became a manager for several prominent performers, including actress Julia Marlowe.
-Starting in 1903, he produced more than 200 Broadway plays and musicals, working with many of the top names of his time.
+Although Dillingham never married, he was longtime live-in companion to producer Charles Frohman, who taught him the ins and out of stage production.
+Starting in 1903, Dillingham produced more than 200 Broadway plays and musicals, working with many of the top names of his time.
 He produced nine musicals by composer Victor Herbert, including Mlle.
 Modiste (1905) and The Red Mill (1906).
-Dillingham also played a major role in promoting the career of composer Jerome Kern, bringing nine of his musicals to Broadway.
+Dillingham also brought nine of composer Jerome Kern's musicals to Broadway.

 Freedley, Vinton